plausible/website/_posts/2020-06-08-consent-required-web-analytics-gdpr-and-is-google-analytics-compliant.md

 * the use of cookies or other local storage
 * the collection, sharing, and use of personal data for personalization of ads

+**January 2022 update:** The Austrian Data Protection Authority has decided that the use of Google Analytics violates the GDPR.
+This decision is the first DPA decision regarding EEA-US data transfers.
+Similar decisions are expected to drop in most EU member states.

 ## How to make Google Analytics GDPR compliant

 So what if you don't want to [remove Google Analytics](https://plausible.io/blog/remove-google-analytics) and you don't want to worry about obtaining consent from your visitors but you still do insist on using Google Analytics?
 You can try to make Google Analytics GDPR compliant.